High risk car insurance

 What can I do to lower my high-risk car-insurance premiums?

-Risk factors can decrease over time – and you could help this along.
-For example, making sure that you’re a safe, responsible driver could eventually lower your premium.
 That’s because the longer you go without making a claim, the more chance you’ll have of getting a no-claims discount.

-Are there any quick ways to lower my high risk car insurance premiums?
+Are there any quick ways to lower my high-risk car insurance premiums?

-- Take an dvanced driving course.
-Pass Plus is a course designed for new drivers, although it can be taken by anyone.
-IAM RoadSmart offers similar courses including ones suited to drivers with more experience.
-Successful completion of these courses might lower your premiums.
+Pass Plus is a course designed for new drivers, though anyone can take it.
+IAM RoadSmart offers similar courses including those suited to more experienced drivers.
+Successfully completing these courses may lower your premiums. - Consider telematics (black box) insurance

-- Consider telematics (black box) insurance.
-Your insurance provider will place a device – or you may be able to download an app – to monitor your speed and driving style.
-If you can show that you’re a responsible driver, your insurance provider may lower your premiums.
+A device in your car – or app on your phone – will monitor your speed and driving style and send the data to your insurance provider.
+If you can show that you’re a responsible driver, your insurance provider may lower your premiums. - Reduce your mileage

-- Reduce your mileage – the fewer miles you drive, the less likely you are to have an accident, so your premium might decrease accordingly.
-It’s very important to be accurate about your mileage though.
-If you underestimate it and need to make a claim, you could invalidate your insurance.
+The fewer miles you drive, the less likely you are to have an accident.
+That may mean your premium decreases accordingly.
+It’s important to be accurate about your mileage though.
+If you underestimate it and then need to claim, you could invalidate your insurance. - Increase your voluntary excess (the amount you pay towards a claim on top of your compulsory excess).
+Remember, you’ll have to make sure you can afford it if you need to claim.

 Looking for a car insurance quote?

-Compare car insurance quotes with us today and see if you can start saving.
+Compare car insurance quotes with us today and see if you could start saving.

-Get a quoteJulie Daniels - Motor insurance comparison expert
+Get a quoteJulie Daniels - Motor insurance expert

 Julie is passionate about delivering a great customer experience and rewarding people for saving on their insurance through our loyalty and rewards programme.
-She’s spoken to the media, including outlets like Sky News and Capital FM, about car and home insurance, as well as our Meerkat Movies and Meerkat Meals rewards scheme.
+She’s spoken to the media, including outlets like Sky News and Capital FM, about car and home insurance, as well as our rewards scheme.

 Kate Hughes - Insurance and finance expert